 GreenPan make a variety of lines.
 The least expensive line, Rio, is aluminum with the ceramic coating on top.
 The Chatham line has an anodized aluminum underside, a harder coating.
-Napa has a stainless body.
+Napa has a stainless steel body, that’s what you want for an induction burner.
 The Venice line is stainless clad copper and aluminum with the ceramic coat.
 The striking white Padova line is anodized aluminum and is said to be OK for metal utensils.

 The Valencia line is anodized aluminum and is said to be safe for metal utensils and dishwashers as well.
 Some have plastic handles, and some have stainless handles like the Valencia Pro.
 Some models do not come with lids.
 All come with a 2 year warranty on the coating.